 The Basics of Drinking Responsibly

-- 1Know your limits.We'll discuss limits in more detail later in this article, but in a nutshell it's two drinks per day for men, and one drink per day for women.
-While many of us drink more, or don't drink at all until the weekend, the fact is that just one drink can impair a person's ability to make good judgments.Advertisement
+- 1We'll discuss limits in more detail later in this article, but in a nutshell it's two drinks per day for men, and one drink per day for women.
+While many of us drink more, or don't drink at all until the weekend, the fact is that just one drink can impair a person's ability to make good judgments.Know your limits.Advertisement

-- 2Plan your drinking in advance.While this doesn't necessarily mean you should plan the actual drinks, it does mean you should have a general idea of where you're going, and how you'll get home.
+- 2While this doesn't necessarily mean you should plan the actual drinks, it does mean you should have a general idea of where you're going, and how you'll get home.
 Likewise, plan to drink half glasses, or drink from smaller glasses.
-The smaller the glass, the less you drink, because you feel like you've drank more -- even when you haven't.Advertisement
+The smaller the glass, the less you drink, because you feel like you've drank more -- even when you haven't.Plan your drinking in advance.Advertisement

 - 8save someone from alcohol poisoning, you'll have them ready.
 Just like having a designated driver, this little step can help save lives.
 It's also an important part of drinking responsibly.

 - 9We already discussed how to sober yourself up quickly, and an important part of that discussion was making sure you drink enough water when you've been drinking.
 Proper hydration not only slightly lowers your Blood Alcohol Content (BAC), but it also helps you pace yourself when drinking.
 Make sure to drink lots of water, and pay attention to your overall alcohol consumption before you're drunk and need to sober up.Drink lots of water.